xulong0826/RUMC/README.md

 # RUMC
-Official implementation of "RUMC: Reward-Guided Monte Carlo Sampling with Uncertainty for De Novo Molecular Generation".
+Official implementation of "RUMC: Reward-Guided Monte Carlo Sampling with Uncertainty for De Novo Molecular Generation(https://doi.org/10.1109/NTCI67886.2025.11308458)".
 The paper has been accepted by NTCI 2025.

 # Acknowledgements